Why It Matters

 One of the ways the Foundation is working to build a stronger sector is by participating in the Triangle Capacity-Building Network.

 The Network is comprised of a growing collection of local funders, focused on disrupting the status quo, changing the narrative, and doing things differently in the nonprofit sector and the community it serves.
 Since its creation in 2014, we have commissioned research, engaged nonprofits in conversations about capacity building, and built a strategic direction with a desired outcome of creating strong nonprofits in the Triangle region of North Carolina.

-This episode dives in the work of nonprofits led by and serving communities of color—what work they are doing, why their work is important, why they need our dollars, and how their organization and their clients are being especially impacted by COVID-19.
-In episode 2 of this series, you'll hear from our Triangle Capacity Building Network as they shed light on why this type of funding is vital, highlighting the work being done in the crisis, why our TCBN partners support this work
+This episode dives into the work of nonprofits led by and serving communities of color - the work they are doing, why it is important, why they need our dollars, and how their organization and their clients have been especially impacted by COVID-19.
+In episode 2 of this series, you'll hear from our Triangle Capacity-Building Network as they shed light on why this type of funding is vital, highlighting the work being done in the crisis, and why our TCBN partners support it.

-The following list of nonprofit organizations represent the partner grantees of the Foundation in conjunction with our focus areas.
+The following list of nonprofit organizations represents the partner grantees of the Foundation in conjunction with our focus areas.

 - BUMP: The Triangle